 Bailey Beach South North Jetty Oregon Coast Rockhounding

 Bailey Beach South North Jetty

-Interestingly, the beach is sometimes incorrectly labeled as "Barley Beach" on certain maps.
-The correct name, Bailey Beach, comes from the Bailey Ranch, which encompassed a significant portion of the coastal land.
-The ranch was owned by Irish immigrant Charles H. Bailey and later inherited by his son, Charles Bailey Jr., who played a notable role in local history.
-Charles Bailey Jr. served as sheriff, county assessor, and Curry County judge, and was the president of a local bank for 20 years.
+The ranch belonged to Irish immigrant Charles H. Bailey.
+It was later inherited by his son, Charles Bailey Jr., who served as sheriff, county assessor, Curry County judge, and president of a local bank for two decades.

+Bailey Beach South North Jetty Oregon Coast Rockhounding